 Ketosis vs. Ketoacidosis

 A LOT of people (including doctors) confuse ketosis with ketoacidosis.
 Ketoacidosis IS dangerous.
-However, it would be darn near impossible to get from ketosis to ketoacidosis if you aren’t a diabetic.
+However, it would be darn near impossible to get from ketosis to ketoacidosis if your pancreas is still producing insulin.

 This article explains the keto/ketoacidosis confusion.